-If you’ve applied or considered applying for a trademark you may be trying to figure out what the difference is between a word mark and a design mark.
+If you’ve applied or considered applying for a trademark you may be trying to figure out what the difference is between a word mark versus design mark.

 Well, don’t fret because the difference is fairly easy to spot.